 Why is G2U important?

-The performance of our government institutions depends significantly on the training and education of talented public servants.
-Government practitioners confirm that “skilling” and “reskilling” needs will increase with changes in work due to technological advancements.
+- The performance of our government institutions depends significantly on the training and education of talented public servants.
+Government practitioners confirm that “skilling” and “reskilling” needs will increase due to technological advancements.

 What does success look like?

-- Develop durable trusted partnerships between institutions and the government and university sectors;
+- Durable, trusted partnerships between the government and university sectors;